delingren/walle/integration.md

 ## Mechanics

 For the main drive train, I am mounting the DC motors directly the to driving wheels, using 3d printed parts.
 The motors are connected to the outputs of the H-bridges.
 I was originally planning on using a couple of N20 5V 100rpm motors.
 But it turned out that they don't have enough torque.
-There is too much friction in the system (let's face it, none of the parts are precisesly made and positioned, and there's no lubrication at all).
+There is too much friction in the system (let's face it, none of the parts are precisely made and positioned, and there's no lubrication at all).
 So I ended up using two N30 6V 75rpm versions.
 They seemed to work fine.

 ![drive_train](./media/IMG_0816.jpeg)